tobychui/arozos/src/README.md

-# ArOZ Online
+# ArozOS

-This is the go implementation of ArOZ Online Web Desktop environment, perfect for Linux server usage.
+This is the go implementation of ArozOS (aka ArOZ Online) Web Desktop environment,designed to run on linux, but somehow still works on Windows and Mac OS

 ## Development Notes

-WIP
+- Start each module with {ModuleName}Init() function, e.g. ```WiFiInit()```
+- Put your function in module (if possible) and call it in the main program
+- Do not change the sequence in the startup() function unless necessary
+- When in doubt, add startup flags (and use startup flag to disable experimental functions on startup)

 ## ArOZ JavaScript Gateway Interface / Plugin Loader
-The ArOZ AJGI / AGI interface provide a javascript programmable interface for ArOZ Online users to create plugin for the system.
+The ArOZ AJGI / AGI interface provide a JavaScript programmable interface for ArozOS users to create plugin for the system.
 To initiate the module, you can place a "init.agi" file in the web directory of the module (also named the module root).
 See more details in the [AJGI Documentation](AJGI Documentation.md).